makbar2/SSHoneypot/README.md

 # SSHoneypot
-SSH Honeypot with an emulated linux terminal and filesystem This honeypot is able to log the the ip address of the clients that connect, loop up information about their ip address.
+SSH Honeypot with an emulated linux terminal and filesystem.
+This honeypot is able to log the the ip address of the clients that connect, loop up information about their ip address.
 And its able to log the commands that they enter into the terminal.